XSPECT on-board XPoSat: Calibration and First Results: On-board Calibration and First Results

 \subsection{Response validation: Crab spectral fit}

-We fit the background-subtracted Crab spectrum for a validation of the response files (ARF and RMF).
+The instrument response includes the ARF (ancilliary response file), which describes the effective area of the instrument, and the RMF (redistribution matrix file), describing the device spectral response, i.e. SRF.
+We fitted the background-subtracted Crab spectrum for a validation of these response files.
 First, we extracted the spectrum of the two FOVs for a single orbit of observations (T$_{\mathrm{exp}} \sim 1.4$~ks).
-The spectra were simultaneously fitted with a canonical absorbed powerlaw model (\texttt{tbabs*pow} in \textit{XSPEC}), as typically used for Crab [e.g. \citenum{kirsch2005} and references therein].
+The spectra were simultaneously fitted with a canonical absorbed powerlaw model (\texttt{tbabs*pow} in \textit{XSPEC} [\citenum{arnaud1996}]), as typically used for Crab [e.g. \citenum{kirsch2005} and references therein].
 A constant multiplicative factor was included to account for the cross-calibration between the two FOVs, which was frozen to 1 for $2^{\circ}\times 2^{\circ}$ and left free to vary for $3^{\circ}\times 3^{\circ}$.
-All other parameters (hydrogen column density n$_{\mathrm{H}}$, powerlaw index $\Gamma$, and powerlaw norm) were tied across the two spectra.
-We obtain a good fit ($\chi^2_{\mathrm{red}}=1.06$) with the model, with parameter values and residuals shown in third panel of Figure~\ref{fig:crabfit}.
+All other parameters (hydrogen column density N$_{\mathrm{H}}$, powerlaw index $\Gamma$, and powerlaw norm) were tied across the two spectra.
+We obtained a good fit ($\chi^2_{\mathrm{red}}=1.06$) with this model, with parameter values and residuals shown in the third panel of Figure~\ref{fig:crabfit}.

 Next, we take the entire day's data (T$_{\mathrm{exp}} \sim 12.0$~ks) and fit it with the same model.
 The residuals and fit parameters are shown in the fourth panel of Figure~\ref{fig:crabfit}.
 We find systematic residuals in the energy range $\sim 1.2-1.8$~keV, resembling a Gaussian-like feature.
-This is likely an instrumental feature due partly to fluorescence from the Aluminized optical light blocking filter, excited by the source photons and getting absorbed into the active volume.
+This is likely an instrumental feature due partly to fluorescence from the aluminized optical light blocking filter, excited by the source photons and getting absorbed into the active volume.
 It is to be noted that this feature is prominent only for very bright sources ($\gtrsim (1-2)\times 10^6$~counts~per~FOV).
-For even longer integrations (or higher spectral counts), the inclusion of two \texttt{edge} components, corresponding to the K-absorption edges of Al and Si, may provide a better fit at low energies ($< 2$~keV).
+For longer integrations (or higher spectral counts), the inclusion of two \texttt{edge} components, corresponding to the K-absorption edges of Al and Si, may provide a better fit at low energies ($< 2$~keV).
 Efforts are currently underway to model and include these effects as part of the instrument response.